TURARY1024/Learngit/readme.txt

 Git is a distruted version control system.
-Git is a free software.
+Git is a free software